JetBrains/guide/site/java/tips/clone-project-from-github/index.md

 video: "https://youtu.be/CyV2Q0bGPWY"
 ---

 Import a project from VCS directly from the IntelliJ IDEA welcome screen.
-Click the **Get from VCS** button, specify the URL of the remote repository that you want to clone and the directory where your local repository will be created, and click **Clone**.
+Click **Get from VCS**, specify the URL of the remote repository that you want to clone and the directory where your local repository will be created, and click **Clone**.
 The code will be downloaded and imported into an IntelliJ IDEA project.